Samiullah Shinwari

-Samiullah Shinwari (سميع الله شينواري; born 31 December 1987) is an Afghan cricketer who represents Afghanistan in international level.
-He is a right-handed batsman and part-time leg break bowler.
-He made his international debut for Afghanistan in April 2009.
+Samiullah Shinwari (سميع الله شينواري; born 31 December 1987) is an Afghan cricketer who represents Afghanistan at the international level.
+He is a right-handed batsman and leg break bowler.
+He made his international debut, against Scotland, in April 2009.

 Career

 Domestic career

 Shinwari played for the then newly formed Afghan Cheetahs team in the Faysal Bank Twenty-20 Cup 2011-12.
 In the final group stage match of the 2018 Ghazi Amanullah Khan Regional One Day Tournament, he scored 192 not out, batting for Speen Ghar Region against Amo Region.
 He finished the tournament as the leading run-scorer, with 398 runs in six matches.

 In September 2018, Shinwari was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.